 So when you attempt to download to the PVc the first time there's only one field to enter: the IP address of your PVc.
 And if you're using a USB connection, you're in luck as the default IP address is already preloaded for you.

 If the terminal is connected when you attempt the download, the whole process takes a few seconds.
 However, if your terminal is disconnected (or you type in the wrong IP address) the software will take a minute or two to report back that it's timed out.

 Note: It should be pointed out that to use CCW 6.1 with your PanelView Component you'll need to upgrade the HMI terminal to firmware 1.8.
 In my case, no matter what I tried, I couldn't get this to work over USB or Ethernet.
 However I did find flashing the unit using a USB memory stick was easy enough, and once updated the download worked as expected.

 Well I hope this article about the updated usability of CCW with the PanelView Component is helpful.
-If you have any comments, questions, or suggestions please don’t hesitate to share them by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions please don't hesitate to share them by filling out the “post a comment or question” link below.

 Have a question?
 Join my community of automation professionals and take part in the discussion!
 You'll also find my PLC, HMI, and SCADA courses at TheAutomationSchool.com.